 \section{Introduction}

 \looseness-1 Due to technological progress, large-scale perturbation data is becoming increasingly abundant across several scientific fields.
-In single-cell biology, for example, advancements in gene editing, sequencing, and mass spectrometry have led to the collection of vast transcriptomic or proteomic databases for various drug and gene perturbations~\citep{wang2009rna,jinek2012programmable,dixit2016perturb,norman2019exploring,zhang2025tahoe}.
-However, the exponential number of possible combinations of perturbations renders exhaustive experimentation prohibitive.
-Observations are thus typically only available for a subset of perturbations of interest, e.g., some single and double gene knockdowns or certain dosages of drugs.
-Having models capable of extrapolating to unseen combinations of perturbations, e.g., new multi-gene knockdowns or dosage combinations, would be highly desirable.
+However, the number of possible combinations of perturbations is often exponentially large, rendering exhaustive experimentation infeasible.
+Observations are thus typically only available for a subset of perturbations of interest.
+To identify promising candidates and thereby inform future data collection, we need models capable of extrapolating to unseen perturbations.